-I had been home for a month or two after my accident, and after three months in the hospital.
+I was home for a month after my accident, and after three months in the hospital.
 This dream was as real as if I were to talk to you in person, each of us gabbing away, laughing.
 I talk about in the story, but I’ve often wondered what would have happened if I took Jesus up on his offer.
 Would I have died?
 I can’t say.

 Floating With Jesus